Artushfoto/ArtushVision-AI/README.md

 # ArtushVision AI

 **ArtushVision AI** is a professional desktop application designed to streamline the workflow of photographers, videographers, and archivists.
-It leverages state-of-the-art Computer Vision AI (via OpenRouter) to automatically generate keywords, titles, and descriptions for your media assets JPG, RAW and video, while providing robust tools for manual metadata management.
+It leverages state-of-the-art Computer Vision AI (via OpenRouter) to automatically generate keywords, titles, and descriptions for your media assets **JPG, RAW and video**, while providing robust tools for manual metadata management.

 ---